use-ink/ink-docs/versioned_docs/version-5.x/macros-attributes/chain-extension.md

 <img src="/img/title/text/chain-ext.svg" className="titlePic" />

-In the default configuration of the `contracts-pallet` a smart contract can only interact with the runtime via its well defined set of basic smart contract interface.
+In the default configuration of the `contracts-pallet` a smart contract can only interact with the runtime via its well defined set of basic smart contract interface functions.
 This API already allows a whole variety of interaction between the `contracts-pallet` and the executed smart contract.
 For example it is possible to call and instantiate other smart contracts on the same chain, emit events, query context information or run built-in cryptographic hashing procedures.